Borderline personality disorder

 Signs and tests

-Like other personality disorders, BPD is diagnosed based on a psychological evaluation and the history and severity of the symptoms.
+BPD is diagnosed based on a psychological evaluation that assesses the history and severity of the symptoms.

-In some cases, medications can help level mood swings and treat depression or other disorders that may occur with this condition.
+Medications have less of a role in the treatment of BPD.
+But in some cases, they can improve mood swings and treat depression or other disorders that may occur with this condition.

-The outlook depends on how severe the condition is and whether the person is willing to accept help.
-With long-term talk therapy, the person will often gradually improve.
+Outlook of treatment depends on how severe the condition is and whether the person is willing to accept help.
+With long-term talk therapy, the person often gradually improves.

 Calling your health care provider